ConCap: Practical Network Traffic Generation for (ML- and) Flow-based Intrusion Detection Systems

 \subsection{Research Challenge: Obtaining Data for NIDS}

-Any security tool must be tested before its deployment, and such tests require data.
-In the context of NIDS, such an evaluation should be carried out on data that is representative of the environment in which the NIDS is meant to be deployed~\cite{apruzzese2023sok}.
-Unfortunately, carrying out the abovementioned operations is tough to accomplish from the perspective of an (academic) researcher.
+Any security tool must be tested before its deployment.
+Such tests require data.
+For NIDS, the evaluation should be carried out on data that is representative of the environment in which the NIDS is meant to be deployed~\cite{apruzzese2023sok}.
+Unfortunately, carrying out the abovementioned operations is tough from the perspective of an (academic) researcher.
 Let us outline the options that enable one to collect network-related data for a security assessment of a NIDS, explaining their challenges. \begin{itemize}[leftmargin=*] \item \textit{Real-world capture from the deployment environment.} This is ideally the best option since it guarantees that the data resembles the one that will be generated by the monitored network.
-However, such an option may not be available: the researcher may not have access to such data due to privacy reasons, and infecting/attacking physical devices may not be acceptable in some organisations (even if for research).
+However, such an option may not be available: the researcher may not have access to such data due to privacy reasons, and infecting/attacking physical devices may not be acceptable in some organisations (even if for research~\cite{wangr2025rr}).

 \item \textit{Synthetic capture from a custom environment.} This is a sensible alternative: by creating an ad-hoc network (e.g., via virtual machines~\cite{sharafaldin2018toward}), a researcher has plenty of freedom to collect and generate any sort of data.
 However, the \textit{benign} data may not be representative of the deployment environment.
 Moreover, even in such a setup, it is currently challenging to precisely distinguish benign from malicious data points: as shown in~\cite{liu2022error, flood2024bad}, there is a risk of mistakenly ``label'' benign samples as malicious.
 Such errors can skew the results of the final assessment~\cite{krauss2024verify}.